iacopoerpichini/passiveThermostatNotifier/README.md

 # passiveThermostatNotifier

-Human computer interaction project for thermostat interaction via telegram bot and Ubiquitous computing idea for notifications
+HCI project for thermostat interaction via telegram bot and Ubiquitous computing idea for notifications

+...in progress...

 ### Directories Layout